 ⇒1-Year Free Re-attendance - Reattend any future course in-person, virtually, or combination-hybrid as many times as you want at no cost

 10. What is the PMP application process?

 The PMI process for considering your PMP application is shown in the image below.
 Once approved, you may take the PMP Exam up to 3 times within 1 year.
-If you don't get approved on the first submission, don't sweat it; just forward PMI's rejection email to us at email@example.com, and we will assess the next steps with you.
+If you don't get approved on the first submission, don't sweat it; you can rework it and resubmit your application.
 More than likely, we can help you tweak your application and get it resubmitted and approved.
 If you are selected for random audit (we see about 25% of applications pulled for audit), just let us know so we can support you.
 During the audit process, PMI will ask for someone who can attest to the work you claimed for each project on your application to complete an affidavit.
 If you were honest on your original application, an audit should be mostly administrative in nature.

 11. What if I don't pass the PMP Exam?

 First of all, don't beat yourself up!
 It's a really hard test, and not everyone passes on the first try.
 If it were easy, it would not be as valuable in the marketplace.
 However, PM-ProLearn graduates routinely pass the PMP Exam on their first try with Above Average in most or all of the Performance Domains.
 For a confidence booster, read what our successful PMPs say about the PM-ProLearn PMP training program.
 Our system is proven to work, if you follow it, apply yourself, and work hard.